Become a Generative Family

 who get the help.

-It is required of stewards that they be found faithful. – 1 Cor.
-4:2 ESV
+It is required of stewards that they be found faithful. – 1 Corinthians 4:2

 Anybody who aims to help others become better stewards had better himself be growing as a faithful steward – or risk becoming a “blind guide.”
-Family Business Facilitators is my attempt to faithfully steward what’s been entrusted to me.
-I certainly didn’t set out to become a family business consultant, but it’s where my growth and learning has led me.
+Family Business Facilitators is my attempt to steward a lifetime of learning.

 That’s me in the hat.
 Raised in a parsonage by a pastor and a public-school music teacher, the first arenas for stewardship were family, church, and school: work hard, respect others, help those in need.
-I was baptized at age 12, took some adolescent detours in the 1970s, and then rededicated my life to Christ during my senior year of college after meeting the woman who became my wife.
+I was baptized at age 12 and rededicated my life to Christ during my senior year of college after meeting the woman who became my wife.
+We've been married since 1981 and raised three grown children.

-By God’s grace over the next 23 years, I served as a solo and then a senior pastor of multiple staff congregations in rural, urban, and suburban contexts.
-I developed skills in empathic listening, crisis intervention, counseling, group facilitation, and leading through change.
-The Indianapolis Center for Congregations hired me part-time to study congregational learning and growth – a role I added to my full-time pastoral work with the church’s blessing.
-I launched my first independent consulting practice in 2004.
+By God’s grace over the next 23 years, I served as a senior pastor of multiple staff congregations.
+In 1998 the Indianapolis Center for Congregations (funded by The Lilly Endowment, Inc.) hired me to study congregational learning and growth – a role I added to my full-time pastoral work with the church’s blessing.
+In 2004 I launched my first independent consulting practice.
 It was focused on equipping clergy and laity to lead change in long-established multigenerational congregations.

 That same year, I met a couple who revolutionized my understanding of stewardship.
 Robert D. and Patricia E. Kern, founders of Generac Power Systems, were stewards par excellence.
 In 2004 I led a workshop for some young pastors they were supporting financially through seminary.
-In 2005 I went to work full-time at the Kern Family Foundation and remained there for 17 years until my retirement.
-There I learned long-view philanthropic strategy, event planning, grant proposal assessment and implementation, and how to connect biblical wisdom and sound theology to work and the economy.
+In 2005 I began 17 years of full-time work at the Kern Family Foundation.
+There I learned strategic giving, event planning, grant making and outcomes assessment, and how to connect biblical wisdom and sound theology to work and the economy.

-I believe that work, whether paid or unpaid, is essential for a meaningful, satisfying, and sustainable life.
-I want to help family businesses thrive because healthy family enterprises contribute to the dynamism and productivity of American society.
+Work - whether paid or unpaid - is essential for a meaningful, satisfying, and sustainable life.
+Family businesses contribute to the dynamism and productivity of American society.
 More significantly, they form people in unique and positive ways by identifying and developing their potential.
-I believe that vocational formation, combined with formation in healthy families and congregations, is essential to faithful Christian witness in our time.
+This vocational formation, combined with the soul-shaping influence of healthy families and congregations, is essential to human flourishing.

 When the righteous prosper, the city rejoices. – Proverbs 11:10

 Don't sleep on Nap Town!
-Indianapolis plays an integral part in a synergistic trend of business development that is transforming the American Midwest.
-Once labeled the Rust Belt and ‘flyover states,’ “the 20-state region between the Appalachians and the Rockies has been regaining its mojo after years of economic stagnation.”
+Indianapolis plays an integral part in a synergistic trend of business development transforming the American Midwest.
+Once labeled the Rust Belt, “the 20-state region between the Appalachians and the Rockies has been regaining its mojo after years of economic stagnation.”
 (Barron’s Magazine, 4/12/25) Family Business Facilitators plays a supporting role by assisting family enterprises with troubleshooting and optimization.

 Family Business Facilitators participates in Apeiron, a network of independent consultants in Indianapolis bringing diverse skills and experience to bear on the region’s thorniest business challenges and most promising opportunities.